Stiv455/LinqqWatch/README.md

 - Authorization by QR code
 - Two-factor authentication support
 - View chats, message
-- Supported message formats: Photos, Videos, Voice messages
+- Supported message formats: Photos, Videos, Voice messages, Stickers
 - Smooth message updates
 - Ability to send messages
 - Ability to send voice messages
-- Support for notifications in the background (no interactions) The chat archive is in development..
+- Support for notifications in the background (no interactions)
+- Switch between the main chat and the archive chat

 To work correctly in the background, disable the pause of the process in the background

 ## Minimum and recommended requirements